Boy Scouts proposal: let in gay youth, keep out gay adults

 LONG STUDY BEFORE COMPROMISE

-A report by the Boy Scouts of America said parents in three of four U.S. regions opposed the current membership policy.
+Smith said a parents in three of four U.S. regions opposed the current membership policy.

-The report found religious groups linked to the Scouts were concerned with homosexual adult leaders, not with youth, and concluded "a change in the membership policy specific to youth only would be consistent with the religious beliefs of the BSA's major chartered organizations."
+A report on the matter found religious groups linked to the Scouts were concerned with homosexual adult leaders, not with youth, and concluded "a change in the membership policy specific to youth only would be consistent with the religious beliefs of the BSA's major chartered organizations."

-AT&T Inc Chief Executive and Chairman Randall Stephenson, a Boy Scouts board member who had called for allowing gay scouts and a key corporate advocate on the issue, endorsed the new policy on youths but did not comment on banning gay adults.
+AT&T Chief Executive and Chairman Randall Stephenson, a Boy Scouts board member who had called for allowing gays scouts and a key corporate advocate on the issue, endorsed the new policy on youths but did not comment on banning gay adults.

 "I fully support the BSA Executive Council's resolution to ensure all youth have the opportunity to participate in scouting and benefit from the life-long leadership skills scouting helps develop," he said in a statement.